NXT Championship

-The NXT Championship is a professional wrestling championship created and promoted by the American professional wrestling promotion WWE.
-It is defended as the top championship of the NXT brand division, the promotion's developmental territory.
-Introduced on July 1, 2012, the inaugural champion was Seth Rollins.
-The current champion is Bron Breakker, who is in his second reign.
+The NXT Championship is a men's professional wrestling championship created and promoted by the American promotion WWE, defended as the top men's championship of NXT, the promotion's developmental brand.
+It is one of two top men's titles on WWE's developmental system, along with the WWE Evolve Championship on the Evolve brand.
+The current champion is Ricky Saints, who is in his first reign.
+He won the title by defeating previous champion Oba Femi at No Mercy on September 27, 2025.

-The title was the first championship established for NXT.
+Introduced on July 1, 2012, it was the first championship established for NXT, and the inaugural champion was Seth Rollins.
 In September 2019, WWE began promoting NXT as its "third brand" when the NXT television program was moved to the USA Network.
 The NXT Championship was referred to as a world championship during this time; however, this recognition was dropped when NXT reverted to its original function as WWE's developmental brand in September 2021.
 In September 2022, the NXT United Kingdom Championship was unified into the NXT Championship.